dvaumoron/casiusbot/README.md

 Optionally (when corresponding configuration is present) :
 - add a role on joining user (could be the default or a forbidden role)
 - add a command to display a count of users by role
+- add a command to reset all users to default role
-- add commands to enforce or remove all prefixes
+- add commands to enforce or remove all prefixes (without changing roles)
 - send message on nickname change
 - randomly change its game status
 - check regularly [RSS](https://www.rssboard.org/rss-specification) feeds and send messages with the links in a channel (can filter link with [regexp](https://en.wikipedia.org/wiki/Regular_expression) or translate an extract (call [DeepL API](https://www.deepl.com/)))